FractalizeR/phpSweetPDO/README.markdown

 Events
 =======================================
-If you pass sfEventDispatcher to the constructor of Connection class, it will fire events on it's actions.
+If you pass an object of type `Symfony\Component\EventDispatcher\EventDispatcher` to the constructor of Connection class, it will fire events on it's actions.

 You can read more about event dispatcher here: http://components.symfony-project.org/event-dispatcher/documentation.